Skip to content

 A key component of effective drug addiction interventions is the language that is used.
 Think about how you feel when someone is telling you what “you’ve been doing wrong” and what “you need to do .”Do your defenses come up?
 Maybe you begin to feel frustrated or angry.
 These are examples of how you do not want to make the addict or alcoholic feel.
 Try keeping the focus on yourself by using “I statements .”
 This is a communication strategy that keeps the blame off of the other person.

 One strategy that can be effective for intervention with drug addicts is to set new boundaries within their relationships.
 Co-dependency and enabling are unhealthy relationship patterns that are often found among those struggling with addiction.
 In both of these situations, a loved one is making their life a bit easier, which allows them to continue with their addiction.
 If a loved one sets a new boundary, they will benefit from working towards a healthier relationship pattern.
-And the individuals struggling with alcohol and drugs will have to make some kind of change to their behavior which will likely be unpleasant.
+The individuals struggling with alcohol and drugs will have to make some kind of change to their behavior which will likely be unpleasant.

 Working with an intervention specialist can help you feel more prepared and confident about your drug intervention.
 Intervention specialists will be able to help guide you in your interventions and try to diffuse difficult moments that are bound to arise.
 They can help you use effective communication patterns, and set new boundaries within the relationship.